zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

       5. Dependency Management: In choreography-based Sagas, the event-driven flow can become complex and difficult to manage as the number of services grows.

+      6. Failure Handling: In orchestrated-based Sagas, the orchestrator becomes a potential single point of failure, requiring robust fault-tolerance mechanisms.

 2. Conceptual Exercise: for a simple multi-service workflow (e-commerce order involving OrderService, PaymentService, InventoryService)
     - Describe how this workflow would be managed using:
         1. ACID transactions (and why it's problematic in a truly distributed system).

-            - In a traditional ACID model, this workflow would be managed as a single distributed transaction spanning all three services.
-This would typically employ protocols like Two-Phase Commit (2PC) or Three-Phase Commit (3PC) to maintain atomicity across service boundaries.
+            - In a monolithic system, this workflow would be managed within a single database ACID transaction.
+            - To achieve similar guarantees in a distributed system, one would implement it as a single distributed transaction spanning all three services, typically employing coordination protocols like Two-Phase Commit (2PC).
+            - However, this approach is problematic due to the fundamental challenges of distributed systems, such as unreliable networks and latency, which make it difficult to maintain traditional ACID properties in practice.
             - Key Characteristics
               - Atomicity: All operations commit or rollback together
               - Consistency: Strong consistency guarantees throughout